Filed under Electrical Wiring, Tanning Bed

 Thanks for your electrical wiring question Matt.

 Skill Level: Intermediate to Advanced – Best performed by a Licensed Electrician.

 Tools Required: Basic Electricians Pouch Hand Tools, electric drill, auger bits and extension cord.

 Estimated Time: Depends on personal level experience, ability to work with tools and install electrical circuit wiring.

-Notice: Installing additional outlet wiring should be done with a permit and be inspected.
+Notice: Installing additional electrical wiring should be done according to electrical codes, with a permit and be inspected.

 Electric Circuit Listing